patbi/Thenavigo_Handbook/README.md

 ## Our Story

-It all started in 2016 as a small, personal challenge: I ([John](#)) wanted to try my hand at a `daily vlog`, uploading _at least_ one YouTube video every day for an entire year.
-It was hard af and, to make a very long story short, I was able to finish the project but only with my brother's ([Peter](#)) help: He provided a ton of accountability, inspiration, and encouragement so that I could make it to the end.
+It all started on January 27, 2018 as a small personal challenge: I (Patrick Biyaga) wanted to try my hand at building a social network, posting at least one post from my work every week for a whole year.
+It was hard and, to make a very short story short, I was able to finish the project but only with the help of the Tutorials from (Traversy Media): it provided a ton of features, inspiration and encouragement for me to get to the end and deploy it on Heroku.

-And... it worked!
-Just not in the way that I had planned or expected.
-You see, while my personal channel was growing by a few subscribers _every other day_, my brother's channel was winning new followers _every few minutes_ (he crossed 1,000 subs in < week)!
-Needless to say, we both felt like we were on to something exciting.
+And ... it worked!
+But not like I had planned or expected.
+You see, while the site was online not a lot of registrants were using it, but needless to say I felt like I was on to something exciting.

-Starting in `#defi`, we built a number of digital products including educational websites, web and native apps, and most importantly a **passionate community** that kept us hungry, encouraged, and plugged-in to their needs.
-Our momentum helped us raise 2 rounds of venture funding which, in turn, allowed us to add much-needed internal community members (i.e. staff).

-Our last pivot in [Q4 of 2020](#) was the most dramatic, taking everything we learned in the first few years and applying them smartly to the next evolution of our product and company as we explore the potential and power of `community` and `community data` for businesses of all shapes and sizes!
+At the beginning #challenge, I worked on creating a number of digital products, including educational websites, web and hybrid applications, This momentum leads me to focus on high-impact products/services, So I focus on one service namely SeeDoc: which is a web/mobile healthcare platform for almost two years, and during this time I win challenges namely:

+1 - Startup Istanbul where I'm invited to present my project in October 2020.

+2 - TEF2020 organized by the Tony Elumelu Foundation I am also pre-selected to follow a training of entrepreneurs to benefit from a funding of $5000.

+I don't stop there I continue to apply for other challenges and decide to follow an entrepreneurship training at [YStartupSchool](https://www.startupschool.org/companies/fSMX9-jjeksa9Q?fbclid=IwAR1vytooA--F4rz6V9QuzC8JaltoNKG-GdRRVNdM1UZm3xY7u0yVRv71yJs).

+in my researches on the web, in order to see if there's not an open source project that has been done for me so that I can compare the approaches of development of a social network (architecture/design/deployment/technologies), I came across Amir Movahedi who had actually developed an open source social network project and there I got in direct contact with him. like any open source project you have to polish it up so that it can be unique.

+I make a proposal to change the direction of the open source project and turn it into a Q&A Community completely different from what has been done [Navigo](https://projet47.herokuapp.com/). of course before we participated in the battle of the startups on [Pioneer](https://play.pioneer.app/), but I found that I was wasting time there and that I had to decide to launch on my own.

+When the training at YStartupSchool ends I decide to contact a former Promoter of my first engineering school IAI-Cameroon, to talk about the [SeeDoc project](http://seedocs.herokuapp.com/) and if he can accompany us. we enter into discussion and at the end of this exchange we sign a Rapid Investment Agreement (AIR) contract.

+Which allowed us to finalize these two projects Navigo and SeeDoc in style and to add much-needed internal community members (i.e. staff) after the Post-Covid period.